shreyashhh11/Utube/README.md

 | Validation | (MiddleWares) |
 | Code Formatting | Prettier |

-🧠 *The backend structure and styling are influenced by the “Chai aur Code” backend backend series on YouTube.* :contentReference[oaicite:0]{index=0}
+🧠 *The backend structure and styling are influenced by the “Chai aur Code” backend backend series on YouTube.

 ---